n-t-roff/DWB3.3/README.md

 Public License 1.0 at http://www2.research.att.com/sw/download/.
 The purpose of this fork is to make this software compile and working on current UNIX systems while making only minimum changes to the source code.
-It is tested on 64 bit OpenBSD, NetBSD and Linux.
+It is tested on 64 bit OpenBSD, NetBSD, FreeBSD, and Linux.

 The DWB does include the preprocessor *Picasso* which can be used as a `pic`(1) replacement (at least if `grap`(1)